Information about how to get ESFA funding for post-16 education and training.

 Gaps in provision

-Under EU procurement law, we do not always have to tender for the delivery of education and training opportunities.
-However, when we do fund a new provider or new provision there is an expectation that processes and procedures are fair and transparent.
+Under EU procurement law, we do not always have to tender for the delivery of education and training opportunities for this age group.
+However, when we do fund a new provider or new provision there is an expectation processes and procedures are fair and transparent.

 Therefore, we use a mix of local negotiation and tendering appropriate to the circumstances in each case.

 In support of local authorities’ statutory duty to secure provision in an area, we will consider their requests to fill a gap in provision.
-Where these gaps cannot be filled through negotiation with good existing providers they are put out to tender through open competition and advertised through the EFA e-bulletin and on ‘Contracts Finder’, the government’s site for advertising its contract opportunities.
+Where evidenced gaps cannot be filled through negotiation with good existing providers they are put out to tender through open competition and advertised through ESFA’s e-bulletin and on ‘Contracts Finder’, the government’s site for advertising its contract opportunities.

 Local authorities may submit a case regarding a gap in provision at any point in the year.
 Cases should be made using a standard template:

-Market entry LA gaps application template (MS Word Document, 77.7KB)
+Market entry LA gaps application template (MS Word Document, 59.7KB)

 We may seek to replace provision lost through a market failure or forced exit by government intervention or a voluntary exit created by a provider’s own business decision.

-Subject to circumstances we may negotiate with local providers about replacing that provision.
-Where replacement provision cannot be secured through an appropriate existing provider(s) it will normally be put out to tender through open competition and advertised through the EFA e-bulletin and on Contracts Finder.
+Subject to circumstances we may negotiate with local providers about replacing provision.
+Where replacement provision cannot be secured through an appropriate existing provider(s) it will normally be put out to tender through open competition and advertised through ESFA’s e-bulletin and on Contracts Finder.

-Where the need to secure alternative provision for existing students is urgent, EFA may elect to make a single tender award in line with its internal scheme of delegation.
+Where the need to secure alternative provision for existing students is urgent, ESFA may elect to make a single tender award in line with its internal scheme of delegation.

 New high-quality provision

-We want to ensure that opportunities for developing new outstanding provision are always available.
+We want to ensure opportunities for developing new outstanding provision are always available.

-EFA will fund new provision where it adds value and is a high quality addition to the existing offer for young people.
-To this end, we are open to discussions about new provision with commercial and charitable providers (CCPs) without an EFA contract that currently hold (or receive in the course of the year) an Ofsted rating of grade 1 outstanding for overall effectiveness.
+ESFA will fund new provision where it adds value and is a high quality addition to the existing offer for young people.
+To this end, we are open to discussions about new provision for young people aged 16 to 19 with independent learning providers (ILPs) without an ESFA contract for delivery to 16 to 19s currently holding (or receive in the course of the year) an Ofsted rating of grade 1 outstanding for overall effectiveness.

 We will only support new provision as part of this process.
-We will not consider approaches that are seeking to move sub-contracted provision to a directly funded contract.
+We will not consider approaches seeking to move sub-contracted provision to a directly funded contract.

 Understanding the difference between types of institution